 Plants are a great addition to living space.
 They clean the air and make space look nicer and fresher.
 Some people use plants strategically to make their room look bigger.
 If you want to achieve that effect when renovating your home, buy a few sprawling plants.
 Use them as one of the low-budget tricks to spruce up your home.
 Place plants of different sizes at different levels and they will add a new dynamic into the room and visually expand your space.

 Decorating is very important if you want your basement space to look inviting and feel cozy.
-Mirrors will brighten and expand the space visually as well.
+Neon colours will expand the brightness of the walls.
+Mirrors will brighten and expand the space visually as well-0.
 Get creative when choosing accessories and wall-décor.
 Feel free to use different-sized shaped and colored frames.
 You can also display other items on the walls, such as floating shelves full of treasured items or interesting souvenirs.
 When you’re shopping, don’t forget to check around to see where there are savings to be had – you can look at here now to see what coupons and codes are available at Home Depot, for example.

 After turning your basement into a living space – enjoy it